 How much do your veggies cost?

 Wastes are everywhere.
 In your home.
 At the shop.
 The way you throw away things you don’t need.
-It’s not only money you wasting.
+It’s not only money you waste.
 It’s the planet at every step of the way.

 This is a collaborative post.